• Share this on:

 Online search engines

-Before you decide to pay for adds on LinkedIn, Google or other online platforms, always do your math.
+Before you decide to pay for advertisements (ads) on LinkedIn, Google or other online platforms, always compare your options and the different costs.
 Find out what results you can expect, set specific targets and start with small amounts of money.
 Websites like LinkedIn, Google and Facebook will let you target very specific groups based on very specific keywords, which is great.
-The problem with paid adds is that the cost per click for the most effective adds can be substantial.
+The problem with paid ads is that the cost per click (CPC) for the most effective ads can be substantial.
 That is because the most popular terms are the most expensive, because they attract the most competition.

 Advertorials

 An effective form of paid advertising is using advertorials to promote your business.
-Many popular online industry websites such as Fashion United or country-specific websites such as Textilia (Netherlands) will let you publish paid articles on their website or on their newsletter.
+Many popular online industry websites such as Fashion United or trade fairs such as Premiere Vision will publish paid articles on their website or in their newsletter.
 These articles can include photos of your company and products, or online videos, for example, about your company’s ambition or vision of the apparel manufacturing business.

 Tips: